seleznev/firefox-extension-fxbutton/README.md

 # FxButton

-Add button with appmenu (like GNOME Web) and hide the default "Firefox" button.
+Add button with appmenu (like GNOME Web / Google Chrome) and hide the default "Firefox" button.

 Use left click to open appmenu and middle click to open new tab.

-**It's experimental extension!** All versions is unstable.
-You can find a latest version on [downloads page](https://github.com/seleznev/firefox-extension-fxbutton/downloads).
+--

-It is part of my [GNOME 3 integration collection](https://addons.mozilla.org/firefox/collections/seleznev/gnome3/): [AdwaitaNS](https://github.com/seleznev/firefox-theme-adwaitans) + [HTitle](https://github.com/seleznev/firefox-extension-htitle) + **FxButton**.
-You can also look at [Adwaita](https://github.com/adwaita-firefox-team/adwaita-firefox) theme and [Hide Caption Titlebar Plus](https://addons.mozilla.org/firefox/addon/hide-caption-titlebar-plus-sma/) extension.
+Please visit extension's page on [addons.mozilla.org](https://addons.mozilla.org/firefox/addon/fxbutton/) for install latest stable version.
+Also, it is good place for you positive reviews.
+For post bug reports and feature requests please use [issues page](https://github.com/seleznev/firefox-extension-fxbutton/issues).
+I read it more often.
+Code of unstable version is contained in [next branch](https://github.com/seleznev/firefox-extension-fxbutton/tree/next).
+Use it for testing only.

 ## Screenshot

 ![Screenshot](firefox-extension-fxbutton/raw/master/screenshots/screenshot-active.png)